 The number of travelers utilizing Virginia's air carrier airports remained relatively steady over the last fiscal year but is expected to grow along with the national demand.
-According to the FAA 2014 forecast the number of commercial airline passengers is expected to increase at an annual average rate of 2.2 percent per year over the next 20 years.
-This reflects the growth of the U.S. economy in the post recession period, and indeed beats many projections of economic growth due to pent up demand for travel services.
-General Aviation hours flown during the same forecast period is forecast to grow at an average annual rate of 1.4 percent, with a majority of that growth occurring in the business aviation sector.
+According to the FAA 2017 forecast the number of commercial airline passengers is expected to increase at an annual average rate of 1.9 percent per year over the next 20 years.
+Over the medium and long term, demand for aviation is driven by economic activity, and a growing U.S. and world economy provides the basis for aviation to grow over the long run.
+General Aviation hours flown during the same forecast period is forecast to grow at an average annual rate of .9 percent, as growth in turbine, rotorcraft, and experimental hours more than offset a decline in fixed wing pistion hours.
 We will have to be prepared to increase the capacity and throughput at all of our airports.
 We will focus on increasing throughput at our air carrier airports, expanding the role of our reliever airports, and promoting a viable air taxi and charter service that provides efficient and cost-effective point to point air transportation for our rural communities.